-Abbotsford - created 200 years ago on the banks of the River Tweed and the former home of famed author Sir Walter Scott.
-See objects related to his greatest poems and novels, explore the beautiful formal garden and visit Scott's View for his favourite view of the stunning surrounding countryside
+ABBOTSFORD HOUSE - The former home of famed author Sir Walter Scott, Abbotsford was created 200 years ago on the banks of the River Tweed.
+See the objects related to his greatest poems and novels, explore the beautiful formal garden and visit Scott's View for his favourite view of the stunning surrounding countryside.